sassbookai/api-docs/headliner/apidoc.md

     __`numHeadlines=[number]`__

     This is the desired number of headlines to be generated for this call.
-Supportted values are in the range 1-10.
+Supported values are in the range 1-10.
 Default is 2.

     __`seed=[number]`__